qixinbo/pytorch-template/README.md

   │   ├── models/ - trained models are saved here
   │   └── log/ - default logdir for tensorboard and logging output │
-  ├── trainer/ - trainers
-  │   └── trainer.py
+  ├── pytorch_accelerated/ - trainers, currently just copy the pytorch_accelerated library here since its │   APIs are not stable now
   │
   ├── logger/ - module for tensorboard visualization and logging │   ├── visualization.py